esigler/chatops-patterns/README.md

 interaction), it's often helpful to provide a command to follow along with state changes.
 Two different ways are possible: "watch", which can provide a continuous monitoring stream, and "stalk", which can provide a update only when the state changes.

-For example:
+Example:
 ```
 user> watch server-load
 bot> server load 0.0